-An interrelated, alarming new trend is the increasing misrepresentation of IGM as "health-care issue" instead of a serious human rights violation, and the promotion of "self-regulation" of IGM by the current perpetrators 76 77 78 - instead of effective measures to finally end the practice (as repeatedly stipulated also by this Committee).
+An interrelated, alarming new trend is the increasing misrepresentation of IGM as "health-care issue" instead of a serious violation of non-derogable human rights, and the promotion of "self-regulation" of IGM by the current perpetrators ^{89 90 91} - instead of effective measures to finally end the practice (as repeatedly stipulated also by this Committee).
+This is also evident in the insufficient Portuguese Government initiatives (see p.
+5, 11-14).

-Even worse, Health ministries construe UN Treaty body Concluding observations falling short of explicitly recommending legislation to criminalise or adequately sanction IGM as an excuse for "self-regulation" promoting state-sponsored IGM practices to continue with impunity.79
+Even worse, Health ministries construe UN Treaty body Concluding observations falling short of explicitly recommending legislation to criminalise or adequately sanction IGM as an excuse for "self-regulation" promoting state-sponsored IGM practices to continue with impunity.92

-76 For example Amnesty (2017), see http://stop.genitalmutilation.org/post/Amnesty-Report-fails-Intersex-Children-and-IGM-Survivors
+89 For example Amnesty (2017), see http://stop.genitalmutilation.org/post/Amnesty-Report-fails-Intersex-Children-and-IGM-Survivors